SheffieldML/opendaycybersecurity/README.md

 cp ~/opendaycybersecurity/materials/lowireshark.desktop ~/.local/share/applications/
 ```
 Open the launcher and start typing LoWi… then right click and press ‘Pin to Dash’

+Open the launcher and start typing Text Editor then right click and press 'Pin to Dash'.

 The following instructions are copied from [here](https://github.com/tom-howard/com_offer_holder_days/blob/main/README.md).
 ```